-It’s the end of the month, which means a busy time for UHaul, Ryder and other truck rental shops – pizza shops and beer stores too, as people bribe their friends to help them move.
+The first of the month is a busy time for UHaul, Ryder and other truck rental shops.
+Pizza shops and beer stores too, as people bribe their friends to help them move.
 Our clients often ask if their Maine auto insurance policy covers them when they rent a truck.

-Here’s the answer, based upon Maine’s most common auto insurance forms, the ISO Personal Auto Policy:
+Our answer is based upon Maine’s most common auto insurance forms, the ISO Personal Auto Policy.
+Check with your agent to be sure about your coverage.

 As long as you’re renting for personal, not business use, your auto insurance protects you for liability, uninsured motorist and medical payments – NOT physical damage (“comprehensive and collision”).
 So, we recommend purchasing the Collision Damage Waiver coverage that the truck rental agency sells.